rikai/OpenYourMouth/Soups/Black_Bean_N_Pork_Ribs_Chili.md

 * molasses - Go lightly!
 A little goes a long way.
 * 1/4 c. (maybe?) rice - It adds body, but ultimately, I didn't like it.
 * liquid smoke - ugh.
 No.
+* Barbecue sauce - my preference is spicy over sweet.
+I'm from Kansas City and they take that stuff *very* seriously here.

 ##Directions
 1. Prepare ribs.
 I slow cook them in a crock pot for a while until the meat falls off the bones.
 I don't usually marinate them - I just want the meat cooked.
 Separate the meat from the bones and set aside.
+I usually like to pull the pork so it's shredded instead of being chopped chunks of meat in the chili.
 2. Put tomatoes and pork in a soup pot and start warming them up over low heat.
 I like to let chili warm up slowly to give the flavours a chance to mix.
 3. Add chili power, cumin, black & red pepper.
 Spicing can be a contentious issue.
 I don't get too fancy with it, but everyone has their own take.
 My amounts are strictly ball-park.
 My hunch is that I actually use more than I've shown here.
 4. Add meat to chili and mix in.